dustin-archive/lifesaver-sass/README.md

 ## Changelog
 August 11, 2014
-+ Used convert function in unit function
++ Used convert function in unit functions

 July 27, 2014
 + Changed $properties to $property-list